 Qianlong Garden Conservation Project

-Occupying almost two acres in the northeast quadrant of the Forbidden City, the Qianlong Garden was built by the fourth emperor of the Qing Dynasty (1644–1912) to serve as a part of his planned retirement complex for use following his 60-year reign.
-He designed the garden as a private retreat, with four courtyards, elaborate rockeries, and some 27 pavilions and structures.
-The buildings contain decoration and furnishings from a time widely considered to be one of the boldest and most extravagant periods of interior design in China's history.
-They represent some of the most significant, exquisitely designed interiors to survive relatively unchanged from imperial China.
+Occupying almost two acres in the northeast quadrant of the Forbidden City, the Qianlong Garden was built by the fourth emperor of the Qing Dynasty (1644–1912) to serve as part of his planned retirement complex following his 60-year reign.
+He designed the garden as a private retreat, with four courtyards, many elaborate rockeries, and 27 pavilions and structures that contain decoration and furnishings from a time widely considered to be one of the boldest and most extravagant periods of interior design in China's history.
+These interiors represent the most significant exquisitely designed interiors to survive relatively unchanged from Imperial China.

 During the Qianlong Emperor's reign (1735–1796), China was the world's largest and richest civilization, and was extensively engaged with other countries.
-While the impact of Chinese art and architecture on European art of this period is well known, the interiors of the Qianlong Garden demonstrate that this impact was reciprocal, revealing influences such as that of Giuseppe Castiglione, a Jesuit missionary and painter who settled in China around 1715.
-The interiors also contain large trompe l'oeil silk murals that incorporate Western artistic techniques of perspective and chiaroscuro and are among the very few surviving examples of their genre in all of China.
-Largely dormant since 1924, following the departure of the last emperor, the site fell into disrepair and thus requires extensive conservation.
+While the impact of Chinese art and architecture on European art of this period is well known, the interiors of the Qianlong Garden demonstrate that this impact was reciprocal.
+The influence of Giuseppe Castiglione, a Jesuit missionary and painter who settled in China around 1715 and whose work was admired by the Qianlong Emperor, can be seen in the interior of Juanqinzhai (Studio of Exhaustion from Diligent Service) in the fourth courtyard.
+The interior of this building includes a personal theater for the Emperor decorated with trompe l'oeil silk wall and ceiling murals that incorporate Western artistic techniques of perspective and chiaroscuro, and is the only surviving complete room from this period to survive intact—not only in the Forbidden City but in all of China.